lfelipe-ferrao/lfelipe-ferrao.github.io/class/mas/index.md

 - Non-additive models for genomic prediction (in progress)

 - Theory: statistical and genomic aspects related to GS implementation
 - Practice: the use of frequentist and Bayesian methods implemented in `rrBLUP`, ` BGLR`, `sommer`, `asremlR` for analysis in different data set including coffee, potato and wheat.

+**7. Simulations in Plant Breeding**

+- AlphaSim to simulate real breeding programs (by Marco Peixoto) [[html]](https://htmlpreview.github.io/?https://github.com/lfelipe-ferrao/lfelipe-ferrao.github.io/blob/master/class/mas/Class_One_Functions.html)

+- Theory: simulating breeding populations and defining number of crosses and individuals per crosses
+- Practice: the use of `AlphaSim` R package in maize